 Ned’s daughter, Jean Cantillon Olander, began working full-time as a funeral director in 2000 and became the co-owner of the business with her brother Eddie.

-And the legacy continues: Jean’s son Douglas graduated from Fine Mortunary College in 2016 and is now an apprentice funeral director.
-Our staff is rounded out by our outstanding funeral directors Joshua Hunt and Gina Ruiz and office manager extraordinaire Marianne Neergaard.
+And the legacy continues: Jean’s son Douglas graduated from Fine Mortuary College in 2016 and is now also a funeral director.
+Our staff is rounded out by another outstanding funeral director Gina Ruiz and office manager extraordinaire Colleen Maiella.